Are you thinking about setting up in Ireland?

 Ireland is a member of the European Union (EU)

-- Companies operating in Ireland have access to a labour pool of almost 250m people from across the EU (IDA Ireland).
+• Companies operating in Ireland have access to a labour pool of almost 250 million people from across the EU (IDA Ireland).

 A young, well-educated workforce

-- Almost 30% of these students enrolled in Science, Technology, Engineerings and Maths (STEM) courses (IDA Ireland).
+• Almost 30% of these students enrolled in Science, Technology, Engineering and Maths (STEM) courses (IDA Ireland).

 Forward-looking economy

-- Future Jobs Ireland – Ireland’s framework that focuses on enhancing the resilience of Irish economy.
+• Future Jobs Ireland – Ireland’s framework focuses on enhancing the resilience of the Irish economy.

-- Skillnet Ireland – Ireland’s business support agency that helps maintain a highly skilled workforce.
+• Skillnet Ireland is Ireland’s business support agency that helps maintain a highly skilled workforce.

-- Local Enterprise Office and Enterprise Ireland – Irish government bodies that help support companies in Ireland by offering funding, mentoring and training for entrepreneurs.
+• Local Enterprise Office and Enterprise Ireland are Irish government bodies that help support companies in Ireland by offering funding, mentoring, and training for entrepreneurs.

 Costs involved with setting up a company in Ireland

-As well as the CRO filing fee of €50, there may be other costs involved in setting up a company in Ireland.
+Along with the CRO filing fee of €50, other costs may be involved in setting up a company in Ireland.

-For example, you might want to outsource your company formation to a qualified accountant.
-You might also consider paying a body corporate such as Accountant Online to be your company secretary if you are the sole director.
+For example, you could outsource your company formation to a qualified accountant.
+Consider paying a corporate body such as Accountant Online to be your company secretary if you are the sole director.
+This can be particularly beneficial when navigating the intricacies of the annual general meeting and ensuring all protocols are followed.

-Exploring the benefits of a company secretary service in this scenario can offer you expert guidance and ease the formation process, saving you time and effort
+In this scenario, exploring the benefits of a company secretary service can offer expert guidance and ease the formation process, saving you time and effort.

 You may need to pay for a Virtual Address if you don’t have an Irish address to use as your Registered and Business Address.
-You might also be interested in this if you don’t want your home address to be listed online.
-Finally, you may need to pay for a Company seal, which is a legal requirement for Irish businesses.
+You might also be interested if you want to keep your home address private.
+Finally, you may need to pay for a Company seal, a legal requirement for Irish businesses.

 How to choose a company name?

-Choosing the right name for your new company can seem like a straightforward process.
+Choosing the right name for your new company can seem straightforward.
 But both Irish and UK companies have guidelines you need to follow.

 There are not many differences between Irish company name guidelines and UK company name guidelines.